 If you're someone who likes a pronounced smokey flavor, hickory is a great choice.
 Some folks like to even equate it to the richness of bacon.

 Traditionally, beef ribs are smoked with a nut-wood species rather than fruit-wood.
-However, fruit-woods work equally well in my opinion - again, Cherry wood is absolutely killer for imparting color onto certain cuts of meat, including beef ribs.
+However, fruit-woods work equally well in my opinion - again, Cherry is great for imparting color onto certain cuts of meat, including beef ribs.

 Oak is stronger than fruit-woods like Apple, Cherry, and Peach.
 However it's lighter than Hickory and Pecan.